 Grabbing a Bite on Grace Street

 Time to take the sidewalk less traveled.
 Some of Georgetown’s best food is off the beaten path on Grace Street, a hidden gem sandwiched between the Canal and the waterfront.
-Grace Street Collective is home to South Block acai bowls, Grace Street Coffee Roasters, and the much-anticipated Green Almond Pantry (one word: focaccia).
+Grace Street Collective is home to South Block acai bowls, Grace Street Coffee Roasters, Georgetown Butcher, and the much-anticipated Green Almond Pantry (one word: focaccia).
 Tucked away off of the neighboring alley on Cherry Hill Lane, Johnny Spero’s Reverie offers a tasting menu of new American fare.
 Next door, Dog Tag Bakery serves coffee, baked goods and cafe items in support of wounded veterans and their families.
 If tacos are calling your name, Chaia has the best vegetarian variety in the city (get the kale & potato), while Sweetgreen caters to the health-conscious with a full range of salad options.

 Bonus: One of the most Insta-worthy residential blocks in Georgetown is off of Grace Street, on Cecil Place.